 We often expect that breastfeeding will come easily because it is ‘natural’, but like any new skill it needs to be learned.
-It requires time, patience and plenty of practice, as well as an understanding that it may not always go as planned.
-Many midwives and lactation specialists are highly skilled in teaching women to breastfeed in a way that is very supportive.
+It requires time, patience, and plenty of practice, as well as an understanding that it may not always go as planned.
+Many midwives and lactation specialists are highly skilled in teaching breastfeeding in a way that is very supportive.

 On this page:

 - Benefits of breastfeeding

 - Getting breastfeeding off to a good start

 - How will I know if I am breastfeeding well?

 For your baby:

 - It's the perfect food for your baby's growth and development.

 - Protects babies against gastroenteritis and diarrhoea, ear and chest infections, allergies, diabetes, and other medical conditions.